 In March of each year, we provide employers with the rates your Tier 6 employees are required to contribute during the upcoming State fiscal year (April 1 – March 31).
 You’ll receive an email from NYSLRS each year when updated contribution rates for the next fiscal year are available for you to view.
 Please review these rates carefully, and make sure your payroll system withholds the proper amounts for your Tier 6 employees.

 To view the contribution rates, sign in to Retirement Online, go to your Reporting Dashboard and click “Member Contribution Rates.”
 You’ll see a list of all of your employees.
 You only need to look at the employees whose contribution rates changed.
-Identify these employees by entering 04/01/20 in the “As Of Date” column and clicking the “Search” button.
-Members whose rate needs to be changed will sort to the top of the list and it will say 4/1/20 in the “Contribution Rate Effective as of” column.
+Identify these employees by entering 04/01/2021 in the “As Of Date” column and clicking the “Search” button.
+Members whose rate needs to be changed will sort to the top of the list and the date in the “Contribution Rate Effective As Of" column will be 04/01/2021.
 You can export this list to excel and sort by Tier, if it’s helpful.

 Most Tier 5 ERS members are covered under the modified provisions of the Coordinated Retirement Plan, Article 15.
 Tier 5 ERS members are required to contribute 3 percent of their earnings for their entire career (except New York State correction officers, who are not required to contribute after 30 years of service, and uniformed court officers and peace officers employed by the Unified Court System, who are required to contribute 4 percent of their earnings for all of their years of public service).